CS3219-AY2324S1/ay2324s1-course-assessment-g04/assignment_2/assignment_2.md

 ### Delete

-1. Stop the Webpage Service in the terminal which is running Webpage Service's `npm run dev`.
-You can do so by issuing the Ctrl+c shortcut.
+1. Stop the Webpage Service in the terminal which is running Webpage Service's `npm run dev` command.
+You can do so by using the ctrl+c keyboard shortcut or by closing the terminal.

 2. Delete Docker containers using the `docker.sh` script.